-For many years, beekeepers have been removing honeybees from places that create problems for home owners and businesses.
-Since the introduction of the Africanized honey bee in the US, many pest control or "bee exterminator" companies have been exterminating honeybees for profit.
-The wide spread propaganda of 'killer bees' has mostly subsided as the Africanized honeybee has intermingled with the European honeybee starting from South America and from there having spread north to Central America creating a hybrid honeybee, lessoning the perhaps overly-hyped hostility of the Africanized honeybee.
+Beekeepers have been removing honeybees for many years from problem places for home owners and businesses.
+The introduction of the Africanized honeybee in the US has caused pest control or "bee exterminating" companies to kill these honeybees for profit.
+The wide spread propaganda of 'killer bees' has mostly subsided as this Africanized honeybee has intermingled with the European honeybee 40 years ago starting from South America the bee progessed north through Central America and Mexico creating a hybrid honeybee, lessoning the perhaps overly-hyped hostility of the Africanized honeybee.

-Los Angeles, L.A., Long Beach, San Diego, Orange, Riverside, San Bernardino, Ontario.
-San Jose, San Mateo, San Francisco, Oakland, Sacramento.
-Reno, Tucson, Phoenix, Tempe, Mesa, DFW, Dallas, Fort Worth, San Antonio, Austin, Houston.
-New areas include: Albuquerque, Atlanta, Baltimore, Boston, Buffalo, Colorado Springs, Charlotte, Chicago, Cincinnati, Cleveland, Columbus, Denver, Detroit, Indianapolis, Jacksonville, Kansas city, Lexington, Long Island, Louisville, Memphis, Miami, Milwaukee, Minneapolis, Nashville, New York NYC, New Jersey, New Orleans, Newark, Oklahoma City, Omaha, Orlando, Palm Beach, Philadelphia, Phoenix, Pittsburgh, Portland, Raleigh, Rhode Island, Santa Ana, Seattle, St. Louis, Tacoma, Tampa Bay, Trenton, Virginia Beach, and Washington DC.
+CALIFORNIA: Los Angeles, Long Beach, San Diego, Orange, Riverside, San Bernardino, Ontario.
+San Jose, San Mateo, San Francisco, Oakland, and Sacramento.
+AZ: Reno, Tucson, Phoenix, Tempe, Mesa.
+TEXAS: Dallas, Fort Worth, (DFW), San Antonio, Austin, and Houston.
+Additional locations include Albuquerque NM, Atlanta GA, Baltimore, Boston, Buffalo, Denver and Colorado Springs, Charlotte, Chicago, Cincinnati, Cleveland, Columbus, Detroit, Indianapolis, Jacksonville, Kansas city, Lexington, Long Island, Louisville, Memphis, Miami, Milwaukee, Minneapolis, Nashville, New York NYC, New Jersey, New Orleans, Newark, Oklahoma City, Omaha, Orlando, Palm Beach, Philadelphia, Phoenix, Pittsburgh, Portland, Raleigh, Rhode Island, Santa Ana, Seattle, St. Louis, Tacoma, Tampa Bay, Trenton, Virginia Beach, and Washington DC.